Female suicide bomber kills three Chinese teachers and Pakistani at Karachi university | Law-Order

 The Baloch separatist guerrillas, who say they are fighting for a greater share in regional resources of mines and minerals, usually attack gas projects, infrastructure and the security forces.
 They also attack Chinese projects and workers despite Pakistan's assurances that it is doing everything it can to protect the projects.

-Islamabad blames arch-rival neighbouring India for backing the insurgents, a charge New Delhi denies.
-(Reporting and writing by Asif Shahzad in Islamabad; Reporting by Akhtar Soomro in Karachi; Additional reporting by Gibran Peshimam, Charlotte Greenfield and Saud Mahsud; Editing by Clarence Fernandez, William Maclean, Alexandra Hudson)
+Islamabad blames neighbouring India for backing the insurgents, a charge New Delhi denies.
+(Reporting and writing by Asif Shahzad in Islamabad; Reporting by Akhtar Soomro in Karachi; Additional reporting by Gibran Peshimam, Charlotte Greenfield and Saud Mahsud, and Beijing newsroom; Editing by Alexandra Hudson and Stephen Coates)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)